Introduction: Jumbo-Sized Telescoping Light Painter Made From EMT (Electrical) Conduit

 Step 4: Results

-Here are some of our creations using our telescoping light painting pole created using the Cinch telescoping couplings from Elation Sports Technologies!
+Here are some of our creations using our telescoping light painting pole created using EMT conduit telescoping couplings from Elation Sports Technologies.
 These paintings have a maximum height and width of almost 15 feet!
 For these photos, we used the smooth rainbow color feature which was set using the Arduino Nano's hardware PWM capability.